 By default AppSignal gathers relevant data for errors and performance measurements to help you find the cause of the issue.
 Sometimes you need more information, app specific data or a custom request header your app uses.

-You can configure AppSignal to gather more, or less, information than it does by default by tagging your transactions and configuring the request headers, parameter filtering, etc.
+You can configure AppSignal to gather more, or less, information than it does by default by tagging your transactions and configuring the request headers, parameter filtering, etc. Ideally we receive as little metadata for samples as possible, and only data that is needed to debug an exception or performance issue.

 By default AppSignal does not gather all request headers from a request.
 We only include non user identifiable request headers.
 This is so you and AppSignal are GDPR compliant by default.
 If you are missing some headers you really need for your app you can customize which request headers are collected in Ruby and Elixir.